department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Persian Gulf War era: Lowercase "era."

 post-9/11: Hyphenate.
 We use the slash rather than the hyphen for 9/11 (*not* 9-11).
-Example: Post-9/11 GI Bill. ***[@Danielle, Randi - can we find a non-proper name example of post-9/11, so we show a lowercase example?
-Post-9/11 GI Bill is the name of the program, so 'Post" would always be capped here. /jl]
+Example: Post-9/11 GI Bill.

 postservice: No hyphen.